ankit485803/Research_Intern_IIIT_Guwahati/README.md

 ## 🙏 Acknowledgments

-This research project was conducted under the supervision of:
+This research intern was conducted under the supervision of:

 - **Dr. Hari K. Chaudhary**
   - Department of Humanities and Social Sciences